Firefox 57 Will Hide Search Bar and Use a Uni-Bar Approach, Like Chrome - Slashdot

 I want functionality because I'm not a 90 year old grandma; I stayed with firefox because it used to respect my intelligence; it's not doing that any more.

-Apple chose single button mouse (Score:2)
+Apple chose single button mouse (Score:4, Funny)

 A raised middle finger.